|

 in need of holidays in rural surroundings.
 Ashgrove Home was originally "Craigengillan"

-and was built about the end of last century by James A. Gray, owner of one
+and was built about the end of last century by Thomas A. Gray, owner of one

 the chimney stack of Ladywell Factory and a well-known landmark to older